EulerAegisVault/EulerSwapSubmission/README.md

 3.  **No-Loss Lottery Feature**: A primary goal is to leverage this system to create a **no-loss lottery**.
 In this model, the collective yield generated by the AI-managed strategy would form the prize pool awarded to a single winner.
 Afterwards, all participants get their initial deposit back in full, creating a risk-free way to participate.

-4.  **Enhancing the AI & ML Core**: We will continue to train our ML risk model with more diverse on-chain data.
-We also plan to enhance the AI agent's decision-making capabilities, enabling it to manage more complex strategies and react to market changes with greater sophistication.
+4. **Enhancing the AI, ML & Mathematical Core**: We will expand our mathematical framework library to 15+ theoretical physics models, continue training our ML risk model with more diverse data, and enhance the AI agent's decision-making with even more sophisticated quantum finance and field theory models.

 5.  **Team Expansion**: We are actively looking to bring more developers on board to accelerate progress.
 We already know a couple of talented people who are interested in taking this project further with us, and we are excited to build out the team to realize the full potential of this AI-driven DeFi system.